A Unified Framework and Comparative Study of Decentralized Finance Derivatives Protocols: DeFi Derivative Protocols: Agents, Components, and Operational Dynamics

-Once opened, the trader may add or withdraw collateral, increase or reduce exposure, or partially close the position (Action~7).
-The clearinghouse monitors margin on a continuous basis (Action~8).
-If account equity falls to or below the maintenance requirement, liquidation becomes eligible to be invoked (Action~9); any residual collateral, net of costs, is returned when available (Action~10).
-Note that some designs implement partial liquidations; we abstract from these details here.
+Once opened, a position enters a monitoring phase in which the trader may submit a modification request, for instance to change the position’s exposure or collateralization level, when supported by the protocol (Action~11).
+This update triggers a renewed validation of the protocol’s risk constraints (Action~12).
+If the position remains compliant, it is kept open (Action~13, compliant branch).
+If instead the position becomes under-collateralized, liquidation may be executed (Action~13, liquidation branch), and any residual collateral is returned to the trader when available (Action~14).

-Positions are marked to market as prices update.
-Unrealized PnL is the profit or loss that would result if the position were closed at the current mark price; it is computed from the signed exposure and the difference between the current mark and the entry mark, and it is reported net of accrued fees and transfers (such as execution costs, funding payments, and borrowing charges).
-Before full close, equity evolves with mark-to-market changes (unrealized PnL), periodic transfers (e.g., funding), borrowing costs, one-off execution fees, and cash movements due to collateral deposits/withdrawals.
+More generally, the protocol continuously monitors account health as market prices evolve.
+Positions are marked to market using updated reference prices, and account equity changes with unrealized profit and loss, accrued funding transfers, borrowing costs, execution fees, and collateral movements.
+In this way, the protocol repeatedly checks whether the position remains above the relevant maintenance threshold.
+We abstract here from implementation-specific details such as partial liquidation mechanisms or protocol-specific auction procedures.

-\paragraph{Closing the position} A position can be closed manually by the trader or automatically via stop-loss (SL) or take-profit (TP) triggers that execute when predefined price levels are reached (Actions~12–13).
-Realized PnL is determined at the time of closure and immediately booked to the account’s equity.
+\paragraph{Closing the position} A position can be closed by the trader through the protocol’s position-management module (Action~15).
+At that point, the protocol computes and realizes the final profit and loss (Action~16), which is then reflected in the trader’s account balance.
+More complex closing conditions, such as stop-loss or take-profit rules, can be understood as protocol-specific variations of this general closing logic.

-\subsection{Synthetic Protocols}
+\subsection{Synthetic protocols}

-Synthetic protocols generate exposure by minting a synthetic asset against posted collateral, thereby creating a position that must remain over-collateralized.
-While they share key components with perpetual and option protocols, such as the oracle and the clearinghouse, their interactions are structured around collateralized debt positions rather than margin accounts.
-Figure~\ref{fig:general_schema_synth} illustrates the life cycle: minting (submit, price, post collateral, credit the synthetic), continuous risk monitoring (collateralization checks and potential liquidation), and redemption (repay/burn and unlock collateral).
-Further details on notation and formulas are provided in Appendix~\ref{app:math}.
+Synthetic protocols generate exposure by minting a synthetic asset against posted collateral, thereby creating a collateralized debt position that must remain sufficiently over-collateralized over time.
+While they share some core components with perpetual and option protocols, such as oracles, collateral vaults, and clearing-house mechanisms, their operational logic differs in that exposure is created through minting and debt issuance rather than through margined trading positions.
+Figure~\ref{fig:synthetic-position-sequence} summarizes this lifecycle by distinguishing three main phases: minting, position monitoring, and redemption.